-The Special Needs Resource Base, known as Class 9, has a wide range of primary age pupils between the ages of four and eleven years.
-Class 9 is divided into three classes which mirror the educational approaches a mainstream primary class would provide.
+The Special Needs Resource Base, known as Herons Class, has a wide range of primary age pupils between the ages of four and eleven years.
+Herons are divided into three classes which mirror the educational approaches a mainstream primary class would provide.

 The SNRB was opened in 1991 and caters for children who have a wide range of disabilities.
 Some of the children have profound and multiple problems, genetic conditions, congenital disorders, autism and severe learning difficulties.
 The SNRB provides a sensitive environment with excellent care for those children who have the greatest needs.
 Some of the children have life limiting conditions.